Morgscode/Google-reCAPTCHA-for-WooCommerce-Login-Form/README.txt

 == Installation ==

-1. Upload `recaptcha-for-wc-forms.php` to the `/wp-content/plugins/` directory
+1. Upload this plugin directory to the `/wp-content/plugins/` directory of your website.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Enter your Google reCAPTCHA site key and secret key in the plugin settings fields in the settings menu.
+3. Enter your Google reCAPTCHA site key and secret key in the plugin settings fields in the general settings menu.

 == Changelog ==